Cloudify-PS/cloudify-training-labs/lab3/README.md

 ## Step 5: Execute the `install` workflow

+Once the deployment has been created, we can install the nodecellar application.
 Trigger the `install` workflow by typing:

 ```bash
 cfy executions start -d nodecellar -w install